-Web interface (requires group registration by June 30, 2017), EHR, registry, QCDR
+Web interface (only for groups with 25 or more clinicians; requires group registration by June 30, 2017), EHR, registry, QCDR

 *A qualified clinical data registry (QCDR) is “a CMS-approved entity that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care provided to patients.”

 We expect most radiation oncologists to report as groups; however, the decision to report as an individual or group should play a role in your MIPS strategy.